stiproot/rust-lab/notes/SMART_POINTERS.md

 With `RefCell<T>`, we use the `borrow` and `borrow_mut` methods, which are part of the safe API that belongs to `RefCell<T>`.
 The `borrow` method returns the smart pointer type `Ref<T>`, and `borrow_mut` returns the smart pointer type `RefMut<T>`.
 Both types implement `Deref`, so we can treat them like regular references.

+The `RefCell<T>` keeps track of how many `Ref<T>` and `RefMut<T>` smart pointers are currently active.
+Every time we call borrow, the `RefCell<T>` increases its count of how many immutable borrows are active.
+When a `Ref<T>` value goes out of scope, the count of immutable borrows goes down by one.
+Just like the compile-time borrowing rules, `RefCell<T>` lets us have many immutable borrows or one mutable borrow at any point in time.